ChrisTimperley/Wallace.jl/doc/tutorials/max_ones.md

 the population setup used by our algorithm.
 By default, the standard `population` type within Wallace is composed of a number of demes (also known as sub-populations), each of which undergoes its own evolutionary processes in isolation, perhaps running on its own compute node.
+However, for our problem, we can use the far simpler `population/simple` type to create a single deme and species population of a given size.

-Following the example below, we can create a single-deme population, composed of 100 individuals of a single species and using a given breeding setup, both defined elsewhere within the file.
+Following the example below, we can create such a population, composed of 100 individuals of a single species and using a given breeding setup, both defined elsewhere within the file.

 ```
 type: algorithm/simple_evolutionary_algorithm
-population:
-  demes:
+population<population/simple>:
-    - size:     100
+  size:     100
   species:  $(_my_species)
   breeder:  $(_my_breeder)
 ```

 #### Setting up the species and representation.